 Through the Lab, staff, researchers, students, and community members can explore organizational challenges and problems, test new ideas, and mobilize the insights of social science research to produce creative policy and programs.

-Co-directed by the General Manager of IT and Innovation at the City and the Director of the Community Engaged Scholarship Institute at the University, the Lab provides a jointly funded staff facilitator who works between the two organizations.
+Co-directed by the Manager of Strategy, Innovation and Intergovernmental Affairs at the City and the Director of the Community Engaged Scholarship Institute at the University, the Lab provides a jointly funded staff facilitator who works between the two organizations.
 Day-to-day operations of the Lab are lead by Sam Laban, Guelph Lab Facilitator.